oit-ipbl/Integration/tello/README.md

 ## Color Picker
 The following code displays the rgp and hsv values around the clicked location in Tello.
+Run the code to check Telle and OpenCV.
 ### sample03.py
 ```python
 import cv2